ajwu100/web-scraping-challenge/README.md

 4. index.html (stored in 'templates' folder): Take the mars data and display in the appropriate html elements.
 One of the element is a "Get the Latest Update" button which will execute the scraping code (scrape_mars.py) and display the latest data on the html page.
 5. style.css (stored in 'static' folder): Referenced in index.html script and supports the formating of the html page.

-"Screenshots" Directory contains the 5 png images of the html page run locally after initiating the app.py script.
+"Screenshots" Directory contains the 5 png images of the html page after initiating the app.py script and running on http://127.0.0.1:5000/ .